jerng/concepts/README.md

 ### Inspirations

-Well, those of you who know about my business will know why how I can make use of this character.
+Well, those of you who know about my business will know why and how I can make use of this character.
 I do not believe there are limits to my speech about it.

 A few years ago, one of my staff told me she was a potato.
 I understood it to mean that she didn't want to take on much responsibility about whatever we were